 Zombies

-The Zombies are an English rock band renowned for their sophisticated blend of melodic pop, jazz, and psychedelia.
-Formed in St Albans in 1961, the group achieved international fame with their 1964 debut single "She's Not There" and later earned a legendary status for their 1968 masterpiece album Odessey and Oracle.
+The Zombies are an English rock band renowned for their sophisticated blend of melodic pop, jazz influences, and classical arrangements.
+Formed in St Albans in 1961, the group achieved international fame with their 1960s hits and later found enduring acclaim for their masterpiece album Odessey and Oracle.

 Early career